U.S. lawmakers rebuke Secret Service over White House breach

 Obama appointed Pierson, 55, a 30-year Secret Service veteran, in March 2013.
 The first female director in the agency’s 148-history, she was given the mission of cleaning up the agency’s culture.

-Additional reporting by Doina Chiacu; Writing by John Whitesides; Editing by Tom Brown and Grant McCool
+Additional reporting by Doina Chiacu and Steve Holland; Writing by John Whitesides; Editing by Tom Brown, Grant McCool and Ken Wills